-How Much Does It Cost to Develop IoT Software?
+How Much Does It Cost to Develop an IoT Application: A Case Study-Based Roadmap

-Internet of Things implementation has always been quite tricky when it comes to costs.
-It can involve many different stages within a typical software development cycle like researching connection protocols, or establishing BLE or WiFi connectivity.
+The cost of IoT app development has always been quite tricky to estimate due to the complexity of Internet of Things implementations.
+It can involve many different stages within a typical software development cycle like researching connection protocols, or establishing Bluetooth Low Energy (BLE) or WiFi connectivity.
 Each of these “extra” stages adds up to the overall project costs and may be not very clear when you’re just beginning the IoT integration.

-However, at the highest level, we can break down a cost structure for IoT integrations in the following categories:
+However, at the highest level, we can break down the IoT development cost structure for IoT integrations into the following categories:

 • Production costs.
 They consist of the finances required to create an IoT module.
 Both hardware and factory costs are included in this category.

 • Development costs.
 These are the most interesting ones for us.
-They include aspects that are vital for solution delivery, such as fees for creating custom software or researching data protocols like BLE.
+They include aspects that are vital for solution delivery, such as fees for creating custom software or researching data protocols like BLE integrations.

 • Operating costs.
 These costs are the ones that appear when the IoT solution starts to function.
 For example, finances spent on software licenses and establishing cloud hosting are standing as “operating”.